samattwood9/MovieReviewSentiment/README.md

 2) Create a *Data* inside the first MoveReviewSentiment folder and put the CSV file inside it.

 3) Change the name of the CSV file to: *imdbdataset.csv* (or change the code so that it works with the original file name).
-At this point, your repository should look like this:
+At this point, your repository should look something like this:

 ```
 MovieReviewSentiment